-Junk foods like pies, icy poles and ice-creams were also taken out of the picture.
-Parents were encouraged to provide their kids with lunches comprised of real whole food, like salads, sandwiches, fruit, milk and water.
+Junk foods such as pies, icy poles and ice-creams were also taken out of the picture.
+Parents were encouraged to provide their kids with lunches comprised of real whole food, such as salads, sandwiches, fruit, milk and water.

-In preliminary findings, researchers discovered those at Yendarra had half a rotten tooth less compared with kids who attended 8 other schools in the area.
+In preliminary findings, published in this 2017 article, researchers found students at Yendarra School had half a rotten tooth less compared with kids who attended 8 other schools in the area.

 A large difference, the researchers explain, with an outcome that cannot be rationalised as chance or influenced by other factors measured.